CARV-ICS-FORTH/frisbee/README.md

 Frisbee is a next generation platform designed to unify chaos testing and benchmarking recovery.

-We address the key pain points developers and QA engineers face when testing cloud-native applications.
+We address the key pain points developers and QA engineers face when testing cloud-native applications in the earlier stages of the software lifecycle.

 We make it possible to: